Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Background

-As explained in Ref.\ \cite{kow09}, there are at present two methods that are used widely for regularising divergent series: (1) Borel summation and (2) Mellin-Barnes (MB) regularisation.
-A third technique based on the Euler-Maclaurin summation formula is discussed in Ref.\ \cite{kow11}, but it has yet to be studied in detail.
-Moreover, logarithmically divergent series need to be treated with special care \cite{kow11b,kow11c}, although from Lemma\ 2.2 in Ref.\ \cite{kow14}, one can see that the logarithmic power series can be regularised by using the regularised value of the geometric series, which also represents a crucial step in Borel summation.
-Since there is a plethora of techniques that can be used evaluate an integral or solve a differential equation, there is more than likely to be a host of methods of regularising divergent series or asymptotic expansions, although the exactification of Stirling's approximation can be accomplished by Borel summation and MB regularisation.
-Thus, there is no need to consider other methods of regularisation, which may not be the case for other asymptotic problems.
+As described in Ref.\ \cite{kow09}, there are at present two methods that are used widely for regularizing divergent series: (1) Borel summation and (2) Mellin-Barnes (MB) regularization.
+A third technique based on the Euler-Maclaurin summation formula is described in Ref.\ \cite{kow11}, but it has yet to be studied in detail.
+Moreover, logarithmically divergent series need to be treated with special care \cite{kow11b,kow11c}, although from Lemma\ 2.2 in Ref.\ \cite{kow14}, one can see that the logarithmic power series can be regularized by using the regularized value of the geometric series, which is also a crucial step in Borel summation.
+Since there is a multitude of techniques that can be used evaluate an integral or solve a differential equation, there is more than likely to be a host of methods for regularizing divergent series or asymptotic expansions, although the exactification of Stirling's approximation can be achieved by Borel summation and MB regularization.
+Hence there was no need to consider other methods of regularization in Ref.\ \cite{kow14}, which may not be the case for other problems in asymptotics.

 The first example of exactification of a complete asymptotic expansion occurred in 1993 when T. Taucher and I carried out an extensive numerical investigation of the complete asymptotic expansion for the exponential series $S_3(a) = \sum_{n=1}^{\infty} \exp(-an^3)$, which was given by